crewAIInc/crewAI/docs/core-concepts/Memory.md

 By default, the memory system is disabled, and you can ensure it is active by setting `memory=True` in the crew configuration.
 The memory will use OpenAI Embeddings by default, but you can change it by setting `embedder` to a different model.

+The 'embedder' only applies to **Short-Term Memory** which uses Chroma for RAG using EmbedChain package.
+The **Long-Term Memory** uses SQLLite3 to store task results.
+Currently, there is no way to override these storage implementations.
+The data storage files are saved into a platform specific location found using the appdirs package and the name of the project which can be overridden using the **CREWAI_STORAGE_DIR** environment variable.

 ### Example: Configuring Memory for a Crew

 ```python